KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/object_mask.rst

 .. rst-class:: clear-both

 1. Add a clip to the project bin
-2. Select in the clip monitor a zone by setting in/out points **3** where the the background should be removed
+2. Select in the clip monitor a zone by setting in/out points **(3)** where the background should be removed
 3. Click on |create-object-mask| :guilabel:`Create an Object mask` or :guilabel:`Remove Background`

 .. figure:: /images/effects_and_compositions/kdenlive2504_effects-alpha_object-mask-create-new-mask.webp